CLICK HERE

 Kanji for "Nothingness" or "No-thingness" grounds this piece and, although a kind of text, it parallels the often suggested calligraphic line found in many of the paintings.
 More information about the piece is found here.

+Painting on clay or wood or canvas, each presents their own challenge and pleasure.
+With clay, the addition of heat, and expansion and contraction after the image/design is painted, often leads to surprizing shifts.
 The rough surface of Right Intention was built up over two seasons, through fall into winter.
 The first pentimento was overwhelmingly autumnal; the vivid colors and patterns over rode the subltler qualities I was attempting to develop.
 This final piece, probably the fourth layer, was completed during the coldest stretch of winter that I can remember.
 Despite the physical cold that surrounded me in the studio, there is a paradoxical cool warmth in the final version.
 You can find more information here.